ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## fromReadableSize

 Given a string containing the readable representation of a byte size, this function returns the corresponding number of bytes.
- - As the conversion might lead to decimal bytes the result will be rounded up to the next integer to represent the minimum number of bytes that can fit the passed size.
  - Accepts up to the Exabyte (EB/EiB)

 **Arguments**